tdsmale/tdsmale.github.io/Jungian.md

 ##### Childish
 - Indulgant: Hospitality.
 Can over-indulge promoting a mutually welcoming atmosphere.
 - Obligative: Expenditure.
-Feels obligated to try and adopt aggressive self-interest.
+Feels obligated to try and adopt Forceful self-interest.

 ##### Shadow
 - Unconscious: Canon.
 Unconsciously seeks the observance of a mutually-legislated understanding.